LudwigSchallner/DiceBot/README.md

         20: "Kopf"
 ```

-# dice config and is may defined defaults
+## Dice config and is may defined defaults
 ```
 face_number: int
 result_to_text: Mapping[int, str] = {}